Sarah Sik, MA, PhD

-Associate Professor, Program Director of Art & Design
+Program Director of Design Thinking and Social Innovation

 Deborah Whistler received her MFA in Printmaking from the University of Cincinnati, Cincinnati Ohio.
 She holds a BFA in Graphic Design from Miami University of Ohio.
 She has been teaching at the university level since 1997 and before graduate school worked as a graphic designer and illustrator.
 She considers all of her work to derive from drawing as she strives to achieve a delicate visual balance and calm in the midst of chaos.
 Her drawings are both two-dimensional and three-dimensional and range from steel to delicate paper cuttings.
 As the Program Director for Spalding Creative Arts, Deborah also teaches Drawing, Illustration and Design Thinking.